Honeysuckle Weeks: Personal life

 Weeks was engaged to the poet and musician Anno Birkin for a short period before his death, at age 20, in a car crash in Italy in 2001.

 While on holiday in the Himalayas in 2005, she married hypnotherapist Lorne Stormonth Darling, of a landed gentry family of Lednathie, Kirriemuir, Scotland, in an impromptu Buddhist wedding ceremony, followed by a London wedding in July 2007.
-The couple have a son, Wade, born in 2011, and lived in Petworth.
+The couple have a son, born in 2011, and lived in Petworth.
 The marriage ended in 2019.
 Lorne Stormonth Darling died 16 November 2023, aged 60.

 In August 2015, Weeks was caught speeding on the A3 in south-west London.
 It later emerged that she was already banned from driving under the totting-up scheme, due to points violations, and in early 2016 was ordered to wear an electronic tag when the court imposed a four-week night time curfew on her.
 In January 2023, Weeks was again banned from driving, this time following an incident in which she reversed into a parked vehicle whilst more than twice the legal limit for alcohol.

 In July 2016, it was reported that Weeks had gone missing, with relatives said to be concerned for her welfare.
 However, she was later found safe and well and remained with police late that night before returning to West Sussex.
+Weeks has bipolar disorder and has spoken openly about this.